acai-kaist/acai-kaist.github.io/publications.md

-Y. Lee and J. P. Choi (corresponding author), “Connectivity Analysis of Mega Constellation Satellite Networks with Optical Inter-Satellite Links,” accepted for IEEE Trans. on Aerospace and Electronic Systems, 2021.
+Y. Lee and J. P. Choi (corresponding author), “Connectivity Analysis of Mega Constellation Satellite Networks with Optical Inter-Satellite Links,” IEEE Trans. on Aerospace and Electronic Systems, vol. 57, no. 6, pp. 4213-4226, Dec.
+2021.